tomMoulard/fail2ban/README.md

 #### URL Regexp
 Urlregexp are used to defined witch part of your website will be either allowed, blocked or filtered :
-- block : all requests to theses urls will be stopped
-- allow : all requests to theses urls will be forwarded to the backend without any check
+- allow : all requests where the url match the regexp will be forwarded to the backend without any check
-- filter : all requests will go through the fail2ban process
+- block : all requests where the url match the regexp will be stopped

 ##### Minimal